 Various sources explained that “vos” is the usual informal one between friends and “tú” is much more intimate (between lovers for example), but my experience over the last weeks tells me otherwise.

 To make matters worse, “usted” is NOT exclusively formal!
-I heard mothers talking to children using “usted” in normal situations, and the costeña I was going out with and quite close to, would constantly (despite my indignation) address me with “usted”, or conjugate her verbs for that word.
-She also used it with her other close friends and insisted that for her it’s more natural to use “usted” with pretty much everyone.
+I heard mothers talking to children using “usted” in normal situations, and the costeño friend I hung out with (despite my indignation) would address me with “usted”, or conjugate his verbs for that word.
+He also used it with his other close friends and insisted that for him it's more natural to use “usted” with pretty much everyone.